Under Armour’s strong numbers drowned out by investigation

 Revenue, at of $1.43 billion, just edged out expectations.

-In July, the company cut its revenue expectations for the year, however, and it stuck to those per-share projections of 33 to 34 cents Monday.
+In July, the company cut its revenue expectations for the year, and did so again on Monday.

+The company expects a 2% increase in revenue, down from earlier projections that revenue would rise between 3% and 4%.

 Under Armour had been an unparalleled success story and has gone head-to-head with Nike, which had dominated the sports gear market for years.